Learning Neural Acoustic Fields: Introduction

 Learning a representation of scene acoustics poses several challenges compared to the visual setting.
 First, how do we generate plausible audio impulse responses at each emitter-listener position?
-While we may represent the visual appearance of a scene with an underlying three-dimensional vector, an acoustic reverberation (represented as an impulse response) can consist of over 20000 values and, thus, is significantly harder to capture.
+While we may represent the visual appearance of a scene with an underlying three-dimensional vector, an acoustic reverberation (represented as an impulse response) can consist of over 10,000 time-domain values and, thus, is significantly harder to capture.
 Second, how do we learn an acoustic neural representation that densely generalizes to novel emitter-listener locations?
 In the visual setting, ray-tracing can enforce view consistency across large portions of a visual scene (modulo occlusions).
-While in principle, in a similar manner, we may reflect acoustic "rays" in our scene to obtain an impulse response, a intractable number of rays are necessary to obtain the desired representation.
+While in principle, in a similar manner, we may reflect acoustic "rays" in a scene represented as an implicit function to obtain an impulse response, an intractable amount of compute is necessary to obtain the desired representation~\citep{nerv2021}.

 To address both challenges, we propose Neural Acoustic Fields (\model).
-To capture the complex signal representation of impulse responses, \model encode and represent an impulse-response in the Fourier frequency domain.
+To capture the complex signal representation of impulse responses in a compact and spati ally continuous fashion, \model encode and represent an impulse-response in the time-frequency domain.
 Motivated by the strong influence of nearby geometry on anisotropic reflections~\citep{raghuvanshi2018parametric}, we propose to condition \model on local geometric information present at both the listener and emitter locations when decoding the impulse response.
 In our framework, local geometric information is learned directly from impulse responses.
-Such a decomposition facilitates the transfer of local information captured from training emitter-listener pairs to novel combinations of emitters and listeners
+Such a decomposition facilitates the transfer of local information captured from training emitter-listener pairs to novel combinations of emitters and listeners.
+We show that \model are able to outperform baselines in modeling scene acoustics, and provide detailed analysis of the design choices in \model.
+We further illustrate how the structure learned by \model can improve cross-modal generation of novel visual views of a scene.
+Finally, we illustrate how the learned representation of \model enable the downstream application of inferring scene structure.

-By modeling the dense acoustic fields of an environment, \model learns a useful representation that enables us to extract structural information about the scene.
-In the cross-modal setting, we demonstrate how the learned acoustic structure can be utilized to aid learned visual representations, improving novel view synthesis.
-Further, by directly utilizing the learned latent representation in our \model, we demonstrate how one can infer the structure of a scene.